 This generally does not hurt at first.
 It sometimes can move around to my right temple where veins there do the same thing.
 This feels like migraine level pain shooting through with each heart beat.
 Since I’m very tired and groggy at the time and the heart beat subsides and the pain goes away, I simply fall asleep again.
 Total duration of attack is about 10 seconds.
 However it repeats each time I awake from a dream until I finally get up in the morning.
 If it goes on long enough it can continue on in to the waking period.
 By that I mean throbbing events with pain, not simply a general headache.

 The events either involve blood pumping through the base of my skull, throbbing and then moving to the right temple or the throbbing at the base of the skull is skipped completely and I feel it in the right temple only.
 Usually prolonged base of the skull events lead into right temple.
 A night with just right temple events is much worse.
 These events almost always continue until I fully wake for the next day.
+By continue I mean the events happen again every time I wake up.
+I am not in pain as I sleep or past the ten seconds or so of the event.
 I do not believe Cyclic Variation of Heart Rate is the only thing going on.

 How I Have Learned to Cope